 The ocean has buffered us from the worst effects of climate change, absorbing more than 90% of the excess heat and ~30% of carbon dioxide generated by the burning of fossil fuels (Reid et al. 2009).
 Without ocean life, carbon dioxide in Earth’s atmosphere would be twice as high today (Friedlingstein et al. 2006).
-The process of moving carbon dioxide from the atmosphere into the ocean, referred to as the biological carbon pump, begins with photosynthetic organisms near the ocean’s surface fixing dissolved carbon dioxide into organic matter (Falkowski et al. 1998).
+The process of moving carbon dioxide from the atmosphere into the ocean begins with photosynthetic organisms near the ocean’s surface fixing dissolved carbon dioxide into organic matter (Falkowski et al. 1998).
 If this organic matter sinks or is transported into the deep sea, it can evade equilibrium with the atmosphere, and may be stored in the ocean for tens to thousands of years (Pasquier et al. 2025).
 Understanding the pathways for long-term carbon storage in the ocean is critically important for understanding marine food webs, predicting the ocean’s efficiency as a carbon sink, forecasting feedbacks in climate forcing, and informing climate engineering efforts (Siegel et al. 2016).

 Diel vertical migration, a key biological process for a wide variety of ocean animals, plays a significant but not well quantified role in carbon transport (Clements et al. 2026).
 Throughout the global ocean, zooplankton and nekton migrate vertically, spending nights foraging in food-rich surface waters and days avoiding predators in the dark refuge of the deep sea (Iwasa 1982).
 An estimated ten million tons of migrators (Irigoien et al. 2014) create a biological conveyer belt, actively transporting carbon consumed near the surface to the deep seafloor (Steinberg et al. 2000) tens of times faster than passive sinking (Brierley 2014), increasing the opportunities for that carbon to remain out of the atmosphere.
 Calculated fluxes for specific sites indicate that vertical migration of zooplankton, the ocean’s smallest animals, may account for an average of 10-20% of total carbon flux with peaks reaching 50-70% of total flux (reviewed in Clements et al. 2026).
 Global models estimate that 5-50% of total carbon flux (Archibald et al. 2019; Brierley 2014) and 10%-90% of particulate organic carbon flux (Boyd et al. 2019; Nowicki et al. 2022) may be mediated by diel vertical migration.
 To put these estimates in context, it is possible that this daily movement behavior of ocean animals is three times as important to the health of our planet as the Amazon rainforest before its widespread disturbance (Heinrich et al. 2021).
 Yet, diel migration arguably remains the most poorly constrained factor in the biological pump, largely because it has not been possible to measure its contributions directly (Clements et al. 2026).
 We sought to fill this important gap by coupling high-temporal resolution measurements of particulate organic carbon flux to the seafloor with sustained concurrent observations of the vertical distribution and diel behavior of midwater animals, directly linking the behavior of midwater animals to carbon flux.